panyam/KafkaLite/README.md

 	This appends the message to the topic.
-The messages are very simple and it does not matter what the content's format or structure is.  (*TODO*: Should a messageType (int) also be allowed in the publishing to allow easy and simple filtering during consumption?).
+The messages are very simple and it does not matter what the content's format or structure is.  (*TODO*: Should a messageType (int) also be allowed in the publishing to allow easy and simple filtering during consumption without incurring a marshalling cost?).

 6. Verify and/or Consume messages